 Parents are welcome to park their car and walk children into the school.
-They may either park in the Tumbleweed Dr. lot and enter through the front office (7:30 - 7:40am), or in the Liberty Blvd. lot and enter through the cafeteria (7:15 - 7:40 am).
-Students should always be closely escorted by an adult while crossing the parking lot, for their safety.
+They may either park in the Tumbleweed Dr. lot and enter through the front office (7:35-7:50 am), or in the Liberty Blvd. lot and enter through the cafeteria (7:20-7:50 am).
+Students should always be closely escorted by an adult while entering the school, for their safety.
 Please keep your child close to you and walk safely with them across parking lots and into the building.

 Friendly warning: Police have been known to ticket cars parked in the fire lane or in handicapped spaces.
-Also, the front parking lot off Tumbleweed Dr. can become very crowded in the morning, so parents wishing to walk students into the building may want to use the cafeteria parking lot off Liberty Blvd. instead.
+Also, the front parking lot off Tumbleweed Dr. can become very crowded in the morning, so parents wishing to walk students into the building may wish to use the cafeteria parking lot off Liberty Blvd. instead.

-Crosswalk and Sidewalk Guidelines for Students Walking or Biking to School
+Students Walking or Biking to School